bsenftner/kvs/README.md

 # kvs
 A simple C++ key value store on top of sqlite3, useful for application configurations.

+The basic idea is a std::map like facility one can put booleans, integers, floats, strings, and binary blobs into, each with a unique user defined string, the key, used for retrieval.
+The facility is called a "store", and it allows the user to store any amount of keyed data.
+When created a key/value is maintained in memory, with an sqlite3 backing database.
+Binary data is maintained in RAM as binary, but as base64 when written to the db.
+There is also an optional, simplistic encryption subsystem; simple enough for easy replacement, and good enough to stop scrip-kiddies.

 ## There's a callback incase the database won't open or has read errors:
 `typedef void(*KVS_ERROR_CALLBACK) (void* p_object);`